Everything About June Bugs

 Contact Clint Miller Exterminating

 If you notice a problem with June bugs, especially unexplained dead spots in the yard or leaves with holes in them on your trees, contact Clint Miller Exterminating for an appointment.
 We’ll come out and spray for June bugs and other pests that destroy your landscaping.
+We also offer recurring pest control services.

 Share This Article: